forta-network/docs/docs/scanner-direct-withdrawal.md

 2. Connect your scan node owner wallet and make sure that you have selected the Polygon network. ![connect](stake-images/1-connect.png)

-3. Go to `4. initiateWithdrawal` and input the folowing:
+3. Go to `4. initiateWithdrawal` and input the following:

     - **subjectType:** 0